Things to Do on a Budget in Alexandria, Virginia

 Nestled along the Potomac River, Alexandria, Virginia, exudes historic allure and modern charm with its cobblestone streets and captivating museums just minutes from Washington, D.C.

 Alexandria captivates visitors with its timeless charm and rich history.
 As a tourist destination, Alexandria invites exploration of its well-preserved architecture, waterfront parks, and vibrant neighborhoods.
 Immerse yourself in the city’s fascinating museums, stroll through Old Town’s quaint boutiques, or savor local flavors in diverse eateries.
-This article unveils the allure of Alexandria on a budget, presenting 10 affordable or free activities that promise an enriching experience for those seeking to discover the heart of this destination.

 King Street Trolley